 The texture is perfect.
 The problem with many natural lip liners is that they're either too dry (and drag on the skin) or too oily (so the colour doesn't stay put and smears away).

-RMS Beauty Lip Liners have neither of these issues.
+RMS Beauty Lip Liners don't have these issues.
 They're creamy and glide smoothly across your lips, but they also have great "grip."
 Within a few seconds, they dry down semi-matte and deliver several hours of comfortable, rich colour.

 Of course, they're not going to be as long-wearing as a "24-hour wear" liner from Make Up For Ever or Kat Von D. I'd still recommend those if you like to overline your lips quite a bit, and need it to stay through meals, etc.